 When he arrived at Kitty’s, Chase parked between a blacked out Juliette P.D.
 Charger Pursuit and Deuce’s rusted up Blazer with the naked Barbie doll hogtied and duct taped to the hood like a demented ornament.
 As he walked past, Chase ripped the doll from the truck and tossed it into the gutter.
 In a day or two, when he discovered it missing, Deuce would once again blame the horde of angry feminists he imagined stalked him from the shadows, their sole mission in life to harass him and keep the man down.
 Chase found his paranoia funny as hell.
 He messed with him every chance he got.

 As Chase walked in, heavy dance beats poured from the bar.
 It was the thing he hated most about Kitty’s.
 The owner, George Valish, a GQ-type out of Omaha, let his friends have run of the place, and Olivia loved to play DJ.
 According to Jill and Deuce, who both knew Olivia from the trailer court, Olivia and George had once been lovers.
-Olivia had since married Cletus Wade, a police officer, and George had started dating Joel, the Speedee delivery guy.
+Olivia had since married one of the cops, and George had started dating his delivery guy.
 The whole thing sounded a little too ménage à trios to Chase, so he gave up trying to understand their deal.
 All he knew was the drinks at Kitty’s were over-priced, the music sucked, and you were more likely to find Grey’s Anatomy on the big screen on Thursday nights than a football game.

 When George asked what he was drinking, Chase had to shout his order of Jack and Coke over Silentó’s “Watch Me,” the repetitive ditty that had been Olivia’s summer obsession.
 Once he had his drink in hand, he worked his way through a dance troupe of middle school girls doing the Nae Nae.
 He had a hard time keeping track of which kid was whose, but one of them was Olivia’s stepdaughter.
 The rest probably belonged to Kenny.